 Decide what items of property would be best to include in your trust

 Examples of how to describe property you will include in the trust

 Learn how to keep property separate in a shared trust.

 If You Need More Help

-Here are extra DIY resources to help you create your online living trust, tips to determine if you need a lawyer, and how to find a lawyer.
+Here are extra DIY resources to help you create your living trust, tips to determine if you need a lawyer, and how to find a lawyer.

 Amending Your Trust Document

 If you need to make changes to your living trust after you sign it and fund it, you have a few options.

 Here's what to do if you run into common situations that affect your living trust.